dev-anurag-singh/devlinks/README.md

 3. Set up Supabase:

+   - Create a .env file and copy the contents of .env.example
-   Update services/supabase.js with your url and supabase public key
+   - Update the env variables with actual supabase credentials

 4. Run the development server: